nysenate/OpenLegislation/docs/bills.rst

 ::
     /api/3/bills/updates/{fromDateTime}/{toDateTime}

 .. note:: The fromDateTime and toDateTime should be formatted as the ISO Date Time format.
-For example December 10, 2014, 1:30:02 PM should be inputted as 2014-12-10T13:30:02
+For example December 10, 2014, 1:30:02 PM should be inputted as 2014-12-10T13:30:02.
+The fromDateTime and toDateTime range is exclusive.

 **Optional Params**